ShawSumma/hashtray/README.md

 # Building
 Running `make headers`
-and `make libgarnish.a`
+and `make libhashtray.a`
 generates the outputs for development and linking.

 The included tests and example code is compiled using `make tests`.
-Specific tests can be compiled using the appropriate target, and an extensive debug mode can be used by prepending a flag, e.g., `DEBUGGING=1 make garnish_multiprocess`.
+Specific tests can be compiled using the appropriate target, and an extensive debug mode can be used by prepending a flag, e.g., `DEBUGGING=1 make hashtray_multiprocess`.

 # Using
 See tests for examples.